edoynet/sportspress-qualified-avg-leaders/README.md

 ## What this does

-1. Calculates the league-wide minimum PA required to qualify:
+1. Calculates the league-wide minimum PA required to qualify, based on the **average** number of games played per team (not the raw total — this matters, see note below):

    ```
-   MIN_PA = ( SUM of games played by every team in the league/season ) / DIVISOR
+   MIN_PA = ( AVERAGE games played per team in the league/season ) × RATE
    ```

-   `DIVISOR` defaults to `2`, but it's a shortcode parameter — use whatever your league's rule is (e.g. MLB-style `3.1` PA per team game).
+   `RATE` defaults to `2`, but it's a shortcode parameter (`divisor`) — use whatever your league's rule is (e.g. MLB uses roughly `3.1` PA per team game scheduled).

+   > **Why average, not total:** an earlier version of this code used `SUM(all teams' games) / divisor`.
+That happens to produce the same result as the average-based formula *only* when a league has exactly 4 teams — for any other number of teams, it silently produces a wrong (inflated) minimum.
+Always use the average-per-team version below.

 2. Pulls every player in that league/season, reads their real PA and AVG (already calculated by SportPress — this doesn't recompute AVG, it only filters/sorts it).